JereKuusela/valheim-expand_world_data/README.md

   - Format is `icon,size,pulse`.
   - Size 5 or more is considered as meters.
 These icons scale up and down with the zoom level.
   - Putting anything on the third value causes the icon to pulse.
 This is not supported with meters.
+  - Icon name StartTemple is used as the default spawn point for players.
+This can be used to spawn players on some other location.
 - iconPlaced: Location icon to show when the location is generated.
 Use `ew_icons` to see what is available.
   - Format is `icon,size,pulse`.
   - Size 5 or more is considered as meters.
 These icons scale up and down with the zoom level.